UPDATED: JULY 05, 2023 | 2 MIN READ

 Cheapest student health insurance plan with an HSA option

-Another alternative is to enroll in a health savings account (HSA) plan, as it lets you accrue tax-free savings for health-related expenses.
+Another alternative is to enroll in a health savings account (HSA) plan, which lets you accrue tax-free savings for health-related expenses.
 Available for both Expanded Bronze and Silver tiers, Arizona’s cheapest HSA plans include:

 - Cheapest HSA Expanded Bronze: Blue Portfolio HSA Bronze – PimaFocus Network provided by Blue Cross Blue Shield of Arizona